waggle-sensor/beehive-server/publishing-tools/README.md

 # Publishing Filter Tools and Metadata

-This document describes a set of tools which can be used to produce per-consumer ready data from beehive.
+This document describes a set of tools which can be used to produce consumer ready data from beehive.

+They are intended to be used with per-consumer configurations to generate multiple views of the data.

 ```
                                        +-> [Publishing Filter] -> [Data Ready for MCS]